 Healthy discharge is clear or white, has a mild odor, and can change thickness based on where you are in your cycle.

 Our vaginal discharge is unique to our bodies and should remain relatively the same for most of your life, up until you become pregnant or hit menopause that is.
 Which means you should only be concerned if it deviates from the norm.

 Consider yourself lucky to have a natural health check and cleaning method for your vagina.
 Discharge helps clean and moisten the vagina as well as prevent and fight infection

-PROTIP: Carry a box of biodegradable August liners on you at all times in case of discharge so you can protect your underwear from pH stains.
+PROTIP: Carry a box of August liners on you at all times in case of discharge so you can protect your underwear from pH stains.

 3. Cramps, lower back pain, or bloating

 As your uterus prepares itself to shed the endometrial lining + menstrual flow, the body releases chemicals called prostaglandins which cause an inflammatory response that causes the uterus to contract –– these are cramps.

 Cramping typically starts the day before or the day bleeding begins and – spoiler alert – cramps are one of the symptoms that tend to come back every month, throughout your menstruating years.